-Any person who has reason to believe that a potential problem or questionable practice is or may be in existence should report the circumstance to the Chief Compliance Officer.
+Any person who has reason to believe that a potential problem or questionable practice is or may be in existence must report the circumstance.
 Such reports may be made verbally or in writing and may be made on an anonymous basis.
+Reports can be made to any member of LifeSong's management, the Compliance Officer, or through the anonymous hotline below.